gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 A quiz’s material contains, in part, Scripture references and associated verse content from a set of Bible *translations*.
 Translations must be word-for-word or thought-for-thought translations; paraphrased publications are not translations.
 Any verse that does not exist as standard, non-footnote content across all included translations is excluded from the material.

 Materials may separate the Scripture references and associated verse content into multiple sets, each with a reference *range*.
 For example, “Romans 1-4; James” is a single reference range.
 These reference ranges may have different weights, noted as positive integers, representing the probability of verse content selection from each range in quizzes.
-For example, “Romans 1-4; James (1) Romans 5-8 (1)” contains 2 ranges, each with a 50% probability of selection.
+For example, “Romans 1-4; James (1) Romans 5-8 (3)” contains 2 ranges, the first with a 25% probability of selection and the second with a 75% probability of selection.
 Including all ranges, weights, and translations results in a complete material description.
-For example, “Romans 1-4; James (1) Romans 5-8 (1) ESV NASB NIV” is a material description.
+For example, “Romans 1-4; James (1) Romans 5-8 (3) ESV NASB NIV” is a material description.

+Translation acronyms may be appended with an asterisk to indicate it’s an auxiliary translation.
+A material description must include at least 1 primary (non-auxiliary) translation.
+For example, “Romans 1-4; James (1) Romans 5-8 (3) NASB* NASB1995” is a material description where “NASB” is an auxiliary translation and “NASB1995” is a primary translation.

 ### 1.2.
 Words and Thesaurus

 Each verse contains words, which are uninterrupted sequences of alphanumeric characters and connector punctuation of a single hyphen, en dash, or possessive apostrophe.
 Numbers containing commas and colons, such as “1,234” and “3:00”, are single words.
 With regard to deduplication of words from material, words are case-insensitive, with homonyms and homographs merged, but with homophones not merged.

+Sequences of words in a verse may be separated by sentence breaks, which occur only and always upon a period, an exclamation mark, or a question mark.

 A quiz’s material also contains a thesaurus with an entry for each word deduplicated across the whole of the verse content.
 Most entries contain *meanings*, but some entries, such as most proper names, may not include any meanings.
 Meanings consist of a description, word type, and list of synonyms, with each synonym given a verity level between 1 and 3, with 1 being the most accurate.
 For example, the word “about” has several meanings, 1 of which consists of the description “in an opposite direction” and the word type “adverb”.
 A synonym thereof with a verity of 1 is “around”, and a synonym with a verity of 3 is “back”.